Interested in 5 ways Agile can help with change management?

 - Intention: Strategizing and planning take place in this stage.
 Note that the vision must include a visible change in the organizational culture.

 - Introduction: This is when the change is announced to the people.
 The senior-most leaders in the organization must champion the change.
 They must get buy-in from the people.
-The leaders must do this through painstakingly answering questions from people and providing clarity to them.
-No short-cut is possible.
+The leaders must do this by painstakingly answering questions from people and providing clarity to them.
+No shortcut is possible.
 Leaders must set expectations clearly.

-- Integration: This is the stage when the organization successfully integrates the change in their systems, processes, tools, methods, and the overall culture.
+- Integration: This is the stage when the organization successfully integrates the change in its systems, processes, tools, methods, and overall culture.
 Letting up at this stage can take the organization back to the earlier days, thus making the change futile.

 Read more about the change management stages in “Change management stages”.